johnshearing/beemocracy/BeemocracyMina.md

         * the number of times an elite scout has served on a jury
         * the types of proposals the scout has helped decide
         * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases
         * the types of cases they write about.
-Are they specialists in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
+Are they specialists in a particular area such as blockchain parameters, smart contracts, finance, ethics...?
         * the types of services they provide for the community
           * Github pull requests and contributions to Cardano codebase and associated projects.
-          * stake pool operator
+          * block producer or snark worker
           * library pool operator - helps store solicitations and governance documentation using IPFS protocol in a decentralized manner.
 Discussed in detail later in this document
           * creates educational material
           * respected youtubers
           * researchers
           * activists
-          * Work at IOG, Cardano Foundation, Emurgo, government, partner corporations, DAOs
+          * Work at o1labs, partner corporations, DAOs
         * how often they add to or challenge other scout solicitations
         * how well their work is judged by other scouts
         * How many words on average are in the solicitations
         * and so on
-      * All ADA holders can serve as scouts, which is to write solicitations and recommend a vote for or against a governance proposal.
+      * All Mina holders can serve as scouts, which is to write solicitations and recommend a vote for or against a governance proposal.
         * These solicitations may be considered by the jurors.
 So everyone gets a voice as they gain history, reputation, and rank.
       * Jurors can get a lot of information from the body of solicitations even before reading them individually.
         * Solicitations will be aggregated by various categories so that jurors can get a sense of how the community feels even before reading the individual solicitations.
         * Jurors can also see who has recommended for or against a proposal.
           * While scouts can choose to remain anonymous, they may also choose to reveal their identities.
-            * So if a juror sees that a solicitation with recommended vote is registered by Charles Hoskinson then they might give the proposal extra attention.
+            * So if a juror sees that a solicitation with recommended vote is registered by prominent community member then they might give the proposal extra attention.
           * But each solicitation is linked by a hardware wallet to a scout's anonymous reputation, history, rank, and all the other solicitations associated with a scout's wallet.
             * This means that jurors can find out a lot of relevant information about a solicitation's author without knowing the scout's identity.
-            * This gives Cardano governance the benefits of KYC without the problems.
+            * This gives Mina governance the benefits of KYC without the problems.
-        * The scout associated with a digital signature might be an individual, a group of people, and organizations such as an exchange, or even an artificial intelligence.
+        * The scout associated with a digital signature might be an individual, a group of people, an organizations such as an exchange, or even an artificial intelligence - there is no way to know.
           * Who or what is the actual identity behind a solicitation's signature is not as important as the information presented in the solicitation.
           * This is because if it is determined that the solicitation misrepresents the facts then this will negatively impact the reputation invested in the digital signature.
           * So no matter if the scout is an individual, an organization, or an AI, the incentive is to provide accurate information.
-      * Elite scouts, those ADA holders who have written 10 or more solicitations within the past 365 days, may serve on juries.
+      * Elite scouts, those Mina holders who have written 10 or more solicitations within the past 365 days, may serve on juries.
         * Notice that as the scout stops writing, it is assumed that the scout has lost touch with the issues and may no longer serve on a jury until they start scouting again.
         * This is very much the same as in actual honey bee society.
       * Scouts earn rank to decide proposals of greater importance to the community.